pysat/pysat/docs/tutorial_orbit.rst

    2012-12-29 00:40:17.119000    23.997608
    Name: mlt, dtype: float32

-Pysat loads the next day of data to see if the last orbit on 12/28/12 extends into 12/29/12, which it does.
+pysat loads the next day of data to see if the last orbit on 12/28/12 extends into 12/29/12, which it does.
 Note that the last orbit of 12/28/12 is the same as the first orbit of 12/29/12.
 Thus, if we ask for the next orbit,